Click here for details of our Governing Body structure.

 I entered the ministry of the Church of England in 1999, prior to that I worked for many years on the shop floor of a textile company.
 I worked for many of these years on a three shift pattern and I am a dad to two children - not that they are now!
 I hope that my life experiences may help the school towards its endeavours to help the students to reach their potential.

 Paul Stockdale (Chair of Governors)

 I am a Commercial Driver Training Consultant and a lifelong resident of the area.
 I have strong family links to Langwith going back over a century and it's been my home for almost 8 years.
-Langwith Bassett Community Primary School is very close to my family's heart as my daughter is currently in Year 5, my wife is employed as a part-time Teaching Assistant and I have had the pleasure of serving as a Parent Governor since 2012, including 1 year as vice-chair.
-I also currently serve on the Governing Board at Hodthorpe Primary School.
+Langwith Bassett Community Primary School is very close to my family's heart as my daughter is currently in Year 6, my wife is employed as a part-time Teaching Assistant and I have had the pleasure of serving as a Parent Governor since 2012, including 1 year as vice-chair.

 Our children deserve every possible opportunity to learn in a stimulating, safe and secure environment and I am confident that our current Aims & Ethos sets the foundation to ensure that when our children leave us, they have been nurtured and provided with the skills needed to ensure they are prepared for their next stage of learning.